AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 3.md

 in forests, 44% of all water that leaves as evapotranspiration is interception evaporation.

 To account for difficulty of using trees in experiments, is the uise of paired-catchment experiments.
 One catchment with little canopy, one with a lot.
 Do a treatment and investigate results.
 First experiment in 1926, which found much higher baseflow without forest.
 Thus, water yield is higher without forest.
+- Paired-catchment approach necessary to account for climatic variables, e.g. differences in precipitation.

+Coniferous forests evaporate much more than makkink evapotranspiration would predict.
+Thus, makkink PET is not always the maximum AET.

+The effect only increases with age of forests.
+Water yield continues to go down with forest age